almaan/stereoscope/README.md

 #### 2.3 Data Fromatting
 The ouput from the subsampling and the ST data which we provide you with are given in the correct formats, hence you will not have to do any additional work.
-However, we will shortly describe what type of files are required and how they should be formatted in order to run stereoscope :
+However, we will shortly describe what type of files are required and how they should be formatted in order to run Stereoscope :

 * **Single Cell Count Data File** - a tsv file with cells as rows and genes as columns, each cell (row) should have a unique label
 * **Single Cell Annotation Data** - a tsv file with the same rownames as the count data file, either with one single column